FgForrest/evitaDB/documentation/user/en/query/requirements/facet.md

 the current selection when another facet is selected.

-Facets are usually displayed as a list of checkboxes, radio buttons, drop-down menus, or sliders, and are organized into groups.The options within a group usually expand the current selection (logical disjunction), and the groups are usually combined with logical conjunction.
+Facets are usually displayed as a list of checkboxes, radio buttons, drop-down menus, or sliders, and are organized into groups.
+The options within a group usually expand the current selection (logical disjunction), and the groups are usually combined with logical conjunction.
 Some of the facets can be negated (logical negation) to exclude results that match the facet option.